Liquefied Petroleum Gas: LPG – What is LPG?

 LPG, liquefied through pressurisation, comes from natural gas processing and oil refining.

-In different countries, what is supplied can be propane, butane or propane-butane blends.
+In different countries, the LPG heating fuel gases supplied can be propane, butane or propane-butane blends.

 In Australia, LPG is just propane.
-Propane is LPG but not all LPG is propane.
+To explain LPG, Propane is LPG but not all LPG is propane.

 1. LPG (or LP Gas) is the acronym for Liquefied Petroleum Gas or Liquid Petroleum Gas.

-2. LPG is a group of flammable hydrocarbon gases that are liquefied through pressurisation and commonly used as fuel.
+2. LPG products are made up of a group of flammable hydrocarbon gases that are liquefied through pressurisation and commonly used as fuel.

 3. LPG comes from natural gas processing and petroleum refining.